Parkland Dedication Bylaw Update

 An Amendment would enable a municipality to expend park land dedication monies directly upon capital works in existing parks, renewing older park facilities with new, and creating real capacity gains for higher density, more active use by community residents.
 New works funded by park dedications can be implemented even before new residents move into their new living spaces, and the municipality will have much greater opportunity to create the park capacity and new facilities within the immediate vicinity (walking distance) of a redevelopment project’s new residents for whom the park dedication was paid.

-TemoTimo about 2 years ago
+TemoTimo over 2 years ago

 We are respectfully questioning the ban of "lands for trails or active transportation purposes" (14.g.) as acceptable parkland dedication -- it seems with specific parameters in terms of the area around the trail, that lands for trails/active transportation should be allowed under or considered for parkland dedication.